-- 1. Select the Help tab (see Figure 7-31). - 2.
-Click Upgrade Firmware to display the window shown in Figure 7-32. - 3.
-Click the Browse button to find the firmware upgrade file that you downloaded from the Linksys website and then extracted.
+- 1. Download the latest firmware version from the Linksys website (www.linksys.com). - 2.
+Go to the Help screen. - 3.
+Click Upgrade Firmware.
+The page shown in Figure 6-28 will appear.

-Double-click the firmware file you downloaded and extracted.
+- 5. Click the Browse button to find the firmware upgrade file that you downloaded from the Linksys website. - 6.
+Double-click the firmware file you downloaded.
 Click the Upgrade button, and follow the instructions there.